 The Start-Stop logic insures that starting occurs at minimum frequency and voltage, and that acceleration to the reference input is through the timed acceleration circuit.
 Stopping is accomplished by first decelerating at the set timed rate until a low voltage level is reached, at which time the inverter is stopped.

 A DMF input provides a special decelerate to minimum frequency operation, from the set reference level, without stopping the inverter, the deceleration can be connected to the inverter at this minimum frequency operating level without disturbance, and will then be accelerated to the reference level at the set timed rate when the DMF signal is removed.

 The minimum voltage and frequency detection logic contained on this card provides an MVFR signal readout to alert the system control when this drive condition is reached.
-A Run R readout provides a signal dependent on whether the inverter is operating or in a stopped condition.
+A RUNR readout provides a signal dependent on whether the inverter is operating or in a stopped condition.
 An IF indicating light on this card gives a visual idea of inverter operating frequency by its blinking frequency.

 If a fault shutdown of the drive occurs due to any cause, the FTR readout provides a signal for the system control.
 Reset of the fault logic and fault indicating lights will normally occur if a normal stop operation is accomplished.
-However, if a separate fault reset operation is desired in addition to the STOP operation, the XFR input can be used for this purpose.
+However, if a separate fault reset operation is desired in addition to STOP operation, the XFR input can be used for this purpose.

-An inverse time overcurrent trip function, plus trip indicating light ITOC, is provided to shut down the drive This operates immediately for overcurrents above 175 to 200% of rated current.
+An inverse time overcurrent trip function, plus trip indicating light ITOC, is provided to shut down the drive.
+This operates immediately for overcurrents above 175 to 200% of rated current.
 For overcurrents where the current limit function on the Regulator card is limiting, the shutdown will occur in 15 seconds to 1 minute after current limiting begins, depending on the overcurrent level.

-If synchronization of the inverter frequency to another frequency is desired, a SYNC signal input will cause the inverter frequency to change from the reference level to the external frequency level, and to lock into that frequency.
-A digital discriminator compares the inverter frequency with the external frequency, and provides logic signals to the Regulator card to cause the inverter frequency to be synchronized to the external frequency in the correct phase relationship.
-When phase and frequency lock-in is achieved, a SYNC indicating hight on the card lights and an SR inverter synchronized readout signal is provided.
-Note: This feature is not required for GP, General Purpose drives.
+If synchronization of the inverter frequency to another frequency is desired, a SYNC signal input will cause the inverter frequency to follow the external frequency signal.
+A digital discriminator compares the oscillator frequency with the external frequency, and provides logic signals to the Regulator card to cause the oscillator frequency to be synchronized to the external frequency in the correct phase relationship.
+When phase and frequency lock-in is achieved, a SYNC indicating light on the card lights and an SR inverter synchronized readout signal is provided